We have much more to do and your continued support is needed now more than ever.

 The Red Lake Band of Chippewa, located in north-central Minnesota, governs most of Red Lake, its namesake.
 Walleye fishing in the lake is at the heart of the Band’s heritage and economy.
 When the lake’s walleye population collapsed, the Band took swift action.
 In 1997, the Band decided to stop fishing in its part of the lake.
 That was not enough.
 In 1999, the Band partnered with the state of Minnesota to ban all fishing on Red Lake.
 The Band then worked with the state, the Bureau of Indian Affairs, and the University of Minnesota to implement a recovery plan.
 The walleye rebounded in only seven years – way ahead of schedule.

 Despite a history of underfunding, Tribes have some of the most accomplished natural resource programs in the nation and protect hundreds upon hundreds of wildlife species and their habitat.
-That’s why the bipartisan Recovering America’s Wildlife Act, introduced by Representatives Dingell (D-MI) and Fortenberry (R-NE), will redirect $97.5 million to Tribal-led wildlife conservation efforts.
+That’s why the bipartisan Recovering America’s Wildlife Act will direct $97.5 million to Tribal-led wildlife conservation efforts.
 With the support of this legislation, the Tribes stand ready to ensure that wildlife endures for future generations of Native Americans, and all Americans.

 The Recovering America’s Wildlife Act funding will help Tribes to: